Spring Snow: Prince Harunori and Satoko

 Towards the end of April, the Marquis tells Kiyoaki that Satoko is being considered as a wife for Prince Toin's third son.
 Kiyoaki responds with indifference.
 The Marquis then announces to his son's surprise that Iinuma is to be dismissed: the affair with Miné has been discovered.
-The same night, Kiyoaki has another predictive dream.
+The same night, Kiyoaki has another dream.

 In early May, Satoko visits the Toinnomiya villa by the sea and meets Prince Harunori.
 Formal proposals quickly follow by mail.
 Kiyoaki is filled with satisfaction to see Satoko, Tadeshina and Iinuma drift out of his life; and he takes pride in his lack of emotion when Iinuma tearfully takes his leave, later comparing his own ultra-correct conduct with the elegant progress of a beetle on his window-sill.
 The absence of Iinuma makes that year's omiyasama festival, commemorating Kiyoaki's grandfather, more perfunctory than ever.

 In the meantime, the Thai princes have moved from the Matsugae household to private dormitories on the grounds of the Peers School.
 Chao P. asks Kiyoaki to return him his emerald ring from the marquis's safe-keeping; he has not received a letter from Ying Chan in months, and is pining for her.
 Kiyoaki tears up the one last letter he receives from Satoko.
 One day, his mother leaves for the Ayakura villa in order to congratulate the family, casually informing him that the marriage to Prince Harunori will now definitely go ahead.
 All of a sudden he feels emotionally shattered, and spends the next few hours in a daze.
 At the end of it, he realizes he is in love with Satoko.
 This is the turning point of the novel.